ochapman2dv/ochapman2dv/README.md

-Hi!
-My name is Oliver and i'm currently stufying the digital T-Level course.
-Right now, I know how to code in python and some basic html/css :)
+my name's oliver
+currently studying computer science at university im fluent in python, html and css i know some java, javascript, php and mysql

+planning on learning c++/c#

-You can reach me at oliverchapman2006@gmail.com!
+you can reach me at this address

+1337 epic road
+information superhighway
+earth